Los Angeles Public Library: Central Library

 The Central Library Goodhue building was constructed in 1926 and is a Downtown Los Angeles landmark.
 It was designed by architect Bertram Goodhue.
 This was his last work, because the man died suddenly in 1924.
 The Richard Riordan Central Library complex is the third largest public library in the United States in terms of book and periodical holdings.
 Originally named the Central Library, the building was first renamed in honor of the longtime president of the Board of Library Commissioners and President of the University of Southern California, Rufus B. von KleinSmid.
 The new wing of Central Library, completed in 1993, was named in honor of former mayor Tom Bradley.
 The complex (i.e., the original Goodhue building and the Bradley wing) was subsequently renamed in 2001 for former Los Angeles Mayor Richard Riordan, as the Richard Riordan Central Library.
 The building was burned out by a catastrophic fire in 1986 when a million books and many other records (patents, play scripts, photographs) were damaged or totally destroyed.
 Arson was suspected but never proved.

 Branches

 Besides the Central Library in downtown Los Angeles, the system operates 72 branch locations in the city's neighborhoods.
 Eight of the larger branches are designated "regional branches."

 High school diploma

 The library offers an online program that allows adult patrons who have not completed high school to earn their high school diploma.

-Special services
+Notable programs and services

-TESSA is Los Angeles Public Library online historical collections.
-TESSA is named after Tessa Kelso, Los Angeles City Librarian from 1889 to 1895.
+TESSA is Los Angeles Public Library's digital portal for its historical collections, providing online access to thousands of photographs, maps, documents, and other archival materials related to the history and culture of Southern California.
+The platform is named after Tessa Kelso, the sixth Los Angeles City Librarian from 1889 to 1895, who was noted for her advocacy of open access and expanding library services.

-In 2023, the library issued a limited-edition library card featuring the mountain lion P-22 in a National Geographic photo with the Hollywood Sign in the background.
+In June 2019, the Los Angeles Public Library opened the Octavia Lab, located at Central Library.
+Named in honor of science fiction author Octavia E. Butler, the lab is a makerspace and audiovisual studio that provides free access to creative tools and technology for library cardholders.
+Available equipment includes 3D printers, a laser cutter, sewing machines, green screen video production tools, and digitization stations for preserving analog media such as VHS tapes, cassettes, and slides.